tianweigong/fabreading/README.md

 <p align="center"><img src="https://tianweigong.github.io/source_for_other_website/fab/stimulidemo.jpg" width="600"></p>

-- `fab_stimuli` *necessary*: Add `/` at the beginning and the end of the stimuli (You can do it instantly, check here).
+- `fab_stimulus` *necessary*: Add `/` at the beginning and the end of the stimuli (You can do it instantly, check here).
 Add `*` to separate stimuli into different regions, then FAB will support region analysis.
 If you want to add a fixation `+` at the beginning of sentences, but don't want participants to go back to the fixation later (see the demo above), you can rewrite the sentence as `/+/The old lady lived further away from the city center./`.
 Namely, `/` can help separate stimuli into different loops, where participants can only go back-and-forth within the loop.

 - `fab_question`: You can add one question for each stimulus, which could be displayed as texts or a picture.
 If you want to present multiple questions for one stimulus, add blank rows below that stimulus and only type in your second, third... questions.